AsyncNinja/article-moving-to-nice-asynchronous-swift-code/PRESENTATION.md

 They will occur in the most sudden places, under the most unbelievable circumstances and (from my own experience) 80% of them will be revealed in production.

 The code above is synchronous from the perspective of `MyService`.
-To perform `func person(identifier: String) throws -> Person?` we'll have to lock at least two times.
+So to perform `func person(identifier: String) throws -> Person?` we'll have to lock at least two times.
 Real world problems massively increase the complexity of such cases.

 There are have two possible solutions: be 100% attentive and careful or do not use an approach that has such massive issues.